RiceComp215-Staff/RiceChecks/README.md

   a thing in a general-purpose way, given all the different ways that different projects will configure Gradle.
 RiceChecks, by running as a completely separate Java process, avoids getting too entangled with Gradle, beyond knowing how all its log files are written.
+Curiously, as we've been using RiceChecks in our class, we've found and fixed a bunch of minor issues in the `build.gradle` file, while not needing to change the autograder itself.

 - **Does RiceChecks work with {JUnit4, TestNG, ...}?** Maybe?
 What really matters is how Gradle's test unit runner writes an XML log of its results